Kenilworth Castle in 1575

-The kitchens were used by Robert Dudley to provide lavish banquets during the queen’s visits, when up to 200 servants could serve up to 700 guests with, for example, beef, mutton, venison and capon dishes, a selection of sauces, and vast quantities of wine.
+The kitchens were used by Robert Dudley to provide lavish banquets during the queen’s visits, when up to 200 servants could serve hundreds of guests with, for example, beef, mutton, venison and capon dishes, a selection of sauces, and vast quantities of wine.
 It was said that 320 hogsheads (barrels) of beer were consumed, which is more than 138,000 pints.
 Elizabeth was fond of ‘metheglin’, a variant of mead distilled from honey and herbs.
 All food was highly seasoned, for example to chicken would be added sugar, cloves, mace, pepper and cinnamon.

 The kitchen staff would have included pantlers (in charge of the pantry), bakers, sauciers, larderers (responsible for the meat and fish), butchers, carvers, page boys, milkmaids, butlers and scullions (servants assigned the most menial kitchen tasks).